sony/flutter-elinux/README.md

 ## User documentation
 User documentation including quick start guides can be found at [Wiki](https://github.com/sony/flutter-elinux/wiki).

-## Contributing
-Welcome to this project.
-We welcome all your contribution and feedback.
-See: [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Quick start
 ### Install flutter-elinux